-Previously, I’ve written on a strategy for evangelism called Subversive Fulfillment.
-Essentially this method, following the lines of thought presented in I Corinthians 1 and Acts 17, seeks to both confront and connect with unbelievers.
-In a real way, it respects their humanity, and seeks to “become all things to all men that [we] may...
+Previously, I wrote about a strategy for evangelism called Subversive Fulfillment.
+Essentially, this method, following the pattern presented in I Corinthians 1 and Acts 17, seeks to both confront and connect with unbelievers.
+In a real way, it respects their humanity, and seeks to “become all things to all men, so that [we] may by...
 Continue Reading →

 Breeding Geldings: The Bottomless Pit of Materialist Morality